suvendujena2001/GyamSys_Training/workarea/anand-talekattu/C#-training/CollectionsDemo.md

 ## Declare and Initialize an Array in the Same Statement
 `int[] A = { 1, 2, 3, 4, 5 };`<br>

- when we declare an array like int[] n = new int[3];, we need to assign values to it separately.
+ when we declare an array like `int[] n = new int[3];` , we need to assign values to it separately.
 Because `int[] n = new int[3];` will allocate space for 3 integers in the heap memory but there are no values in that space.
 To initialize it, assign a value to each of the elements of the array using its index position as shown below.<br>
  n[0]=4;<br>
  n[1]=3;<br>
  n[2]=2;<br>